Burnout Therapy & Coaching for Professionals in Ontario

 What changes first is internal:

-– less dread before work
+– less dread before the workday starts

-– clearer decisions
+– clearer thinking and faster decisions

 Burnout recovery here is understanding what is yours to carry and what is not, then rebuilding a workable relationship with your role.
 Some people experience this less as stress and more as a responsibility they cannot set down.